Louise Wallis: Animal advocacy

 In 1988, as a Regional Campaigns Officer for the National Anti-Vivisection Society, she organised one of the largest national anti-vivisection marches ever held (25,000 people).

 She then carried out undercover investigations in 1990.
 Seeing a job advert titled 'An Important Role working with Animals', she soon found herself working as a trainee animal technician with the drug company SmithKline Beecham.
 She applied for a job at a second animal research laboratory St Bartholomew's Medical School where she worked for several months before being sacked after, in all likelihood, a police tip off.
 In a bizarre twist of fate, Louise had moved into a flat on Burgoyne Road in north London, which had been vacated by another activist, John Barker, who was later unmasked as an undercover police spy.
 Nevertheless, Wallis's story made national press, and she was dubbed "Britain's No 1 Animals Rights Campaigner" by the Sunday Sport newspaper.
 With the National Anti-Vivisection Society she launched a 'Free the Beagles' campaign calling for the release of 24 dogs for whom she had cared at SmithKline Beecham; the company refused, and all 24 dogs were destroyed.

-In November 1991 Wallis was elected president of the Vegan Society.
+Wallis was president of The Vegan Society from 1992 to 1993.
 She commissioned and produced the charity's first film, Truth or Dairy, starring Benjamin Zephaniah and directed by Franny Armstrong.

-In 1994 Wallis, then President and Chair of the Vegan Society, founded World Vegan Day to commemorate the society's 50th anniversary.
+In 1994 Wallis, Chair of The Vegan Society, founded World Vegan Day to commemorate the society's 50th anniversary.
 Vegans around the world now join together to celebrate animal rights every World Vegan Day, held annually on 1 November.
-However, the actual founding of the Vegan Society is thought to have been either 5 or 12 November 1944.
+However, the actual founding of The Vegan Society is thought to have been either 5 or 12 November 1944.

 On 29 March 1995 she gave evidence on animal welfare at the infamous 'McLibel trial', the longest-running case in English history, which involved two activists sued by McDonald's for distributing a leaflet called "What's Wrong with McDonald's?"
 In 2013, it emerged that this leaflet had been co-written by another undercover police spy, Bob Lambert.

 On 2 October 2010, Wallis gave a speech at the national 'March for Farmed Animals,' marking World Farm Animals Day.

-She briefly returned to the Vegan Society as a director in November 2010, before resigning in June 2011.
+She briefly returned to The Vegan Society as a director in November 2010, before resigning in June 2011.
 She continues to write for the Society's magazine The Vegan.